-As a shareholder with the firm, Phil represents major financial institutions as well as smaller entities.
+As a shareholder of the Firm, Phil represents major financial institutions as well as smaller entities.
 His efficient approach, together with the firm’s competitive rate structure and his ability to structure creative billing arrangements, have appealed to start-ups and family-owned businesses.
-The types of businesses have also expanded beyond financial services companies to include software development companies and wineries and wine marketing and distribution companies.
+The types of businesses have also expanded beyond financial services companies, including software development companies and wineries and wine marketing and distribution companies.
 The scope of his practice for these clients has included capital-raising transactions and merger and acquisition work, as well as organizational and governance matters.

 Phil’s experience with the financial services industry enables him to interpret the many new regulations emanating from the Dodd-Frank Wall Street Reform and Consumer Protection Act in the context of the evolution of financial regulatory reform over time.
 Phil has participated in the comment process on the proposed regulations through American Bar Association, Section of Business Law, panels and committee comment letters.

 During his career, Phil has sought an efficient legal result by employing a “hands-on” approach, working directly with the client and involving the specialized expertise of colleagues as the situation may demand.
 After receiving his J.D./M.B.A. degrees, Phil began his career in New York City with a large Wall Street firm, where he practiced corporate and securities law.
 He then returned to San Francisco to work as in house counsel with the corporate section of the Bank of America legal department.
 In this position, working frequently with outside counsel, Phil became sensitive to the many needs and concerns of the “client” in addition to achieving a favorable legal result.
 This sensitivity has continued to inform and guide his approach to the delivery of legal services throughout his career.